astral-sh/uv/docs/guides/core/publish.md

 [PyPA guides](https://packaging.python.org/en/latest/guides/section-build-and-publish/) on building and publishing.

-Or, read on for more details about the concepts in uv.
+Read [integration guides](../integration/index.md) on how to use uv with other software, or check out the [concepts](../../concepts/index.md) section for more details about uv's features.